 Public services touch the lives of everyone in society – and businesses have a major role to play as users, funders and suppliers in improving these services to meet the needs of UK citizens

 It requires bold thinking about the way we design and run public services, to ensure they provide both good outcomes and better value for money.

-Business has a vital role to play in improving public services.
+Business has a vital role to play in improving public services and helping government get the most out of its markets.
 Having a diverse range of providers increases quality, stimulates new ways of working and encourages greater efficiency – essential to encouraging growth and dealing with the deficit.

 Meet the team

 The group of experts who represent our members on public services

 Share your ideas about how the UK's public services can be transformed

 Getting a better purchase shows business wants government to improve its commercial skills